Tools of the Trade

 Textbroker - I use one guy here for my tech articles.
 He's expensive but I never have to change a single word so it saves time.
 You can try writers at different qualities and when you find one you like give them work directly.
 Annoying interface, though.
 Update - used properly, Textbroker is a real winner.
 Good content delivered fast.
 Find writers you like and work with them directly, or use the pool and mostly get good stuff.

 Upwork - I used this to offer various jobs - people apply and you can choose who to work with.
 Interface was unwieldy last time I checked.
 Update - haven't used this for over a year.
+Update 2 - I found an awesome programmer via Upwork who coded some games for me to use in my online course.

 People Per Hour - Had good results with this when I was getting started but since then it seems to have got more expensive.
 Might be my imagination though.
 Update - haven't used this for over a year.